WGN-TV: Early years (1948–1956)

+A TV schedule showing programming from 4 to 10 p.m., Thursday, September 16, 1954, for four TV stations in Chicago.
+WGN is the column on the left.

-On January 25, 1950, the WGN stations relocated to the Centennial Building.
-Renovated to accommodate production and office facilities for WGN-TV, the facility included one master (which was situated on inflated rubber bags to eliminate outside noise and vibrations) and two auxiliary studios, as well as a sub-basement studio situated 75 ft below street level; this would allow WGN-TV-AM and WGNB to continue broadcasts in the event of an atom bomb attack on Chicago.In 1953 — as part of United Paramount Theatres (UPT)'s merger with ABC — CBS assumed ownership of WBKB-TV through a $6.75-million acquisition designed to allow UPT (Note: UPT absorbed WBKB parent Balaban and Katz in March 1949, after Paramount Pictures divested its chain of movie theaters by order of the U.S. Supreme Court.) to acquire ABC-owned WENR-TV, in compliance with FCC regulations that then forbade common ownership of two television stations within the same market.
-As a result of the deal, CBS moved the remainder of its programming to the rechristened WBBM-TV; this left Channel 9 exclusively affiliated with the faltering DuMont.
+On January 25, 1950, the WGN stations relocated to the Centennial Building, which was renovated to accommodate production and office facilities for WGN-TV.
+The facility included one master studio, two auxiliary studios, and a sub-basement studio situated 75 ft below street level; this latter studio would allow WGN-TV-AM and WGNB to continue broadcasts in the event of a nuclear attack on Chicago.
+In 1953, as part of United Paramount Theatres (UPT)'s merger with the American Broadcasting Company (ABC), CBS assumed ownership of WBKB-TV through a $6.75-million acquisition designed to allow UPT (Note: UPT absorbed WBKB parent Balaban and Katz in March 1949, after Paramount Pictures divested its chain of movie theaters by order of the U.S. Supreme Court.) to acquire ABC-owned WENR-TV in compliance with FCC regulations that forbade common ownership of two television stations within the same market.
+CBS moved the remainder of its programming to the renamed WBBM-TV, leaving WGN-TV exclusively affiliated with the faltering DuMont.
 By 1954, WGN-TV expanded its broadcast schedule to 18 hours per day, running from 6 a.m. to midnight.

-After McCormick died on April 1, 1955, ownership of WGN-TV-AM, the Chicago Tribune, and the News Syndicate Company properties transferred to the McCormick-Patterson Trust, assigned to the Robert R. McCormick Tribune Foundation in the names of the non-familial heirs of McCormick (whose two marriages never produced any children) and familial heirs of Patterson.
-The trust was dissolved in January 1975, with a majority of the trust's former beneficiaries, including descendants of the McCormick and Patterson families, owning stock in the restructured Tribune Company entity—which assumed oversight of all properties previously overseen by the trust—afterward.
+After McCormick died on April 1, 1955, ownership of WGN-TV-AM, the Chicago Tribune, and the News Syndicate Company properties were transferred to the McCormick-Patterson Trust, which was assigned to the Robert R. McCormick Tribune Foundation in the names of the non-familial heirs of McCormick and familial heirs of Patterson.
+(Note: McCormick's two marriages produced no children.
+The trust was dissolved in January 1975, with a majority of the trust's former beneficiaries, including descendants of the McCormick and Patterson families, owning stock in the restructured Tribune Company entity—which assumed oversight of all properties previously overseen by the trust—afterward.)